microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ![Clock Control](images/clock_control.png)

 3.)
-When moving from the MCC configuration to the application code, most of the process of the "sleep entering process remains unchanged.
-Calling the command `SLEEP()` or `__asm(“sleep”)` will make the MCU will enter it’s Low-Power state.
-Since the CPU is no longer running, leaving Sleep mode creates an interesting scenario: any interrupt or reset that can be triggered in this state will wake up the device.
+When moving from the MCC configuration to the application code, most of the process for entering Sleep mode remains unchanged.
+Calling the command `SLEEP()` or `__asm(“sleep”)` will make the MCU enter it’s Low-Power state.
+In this state the CPU is no longer active.
+While in this state, any interrupt or reset that can be triggered in this state will wake up the device.

 ### Using Resets with Sleep Mode (Watchdog Timer)